0dot0repeating/quakemovement/README.md

 or Slash in Quake Champions.
 The contexts are:

 - `Ground`: When on the ground.
+- `Crouch`: When on the ground and crouching.
 - `Air`: When freefalling.
 - `Fly`: When flying (Wings of Wrath, `fly`, `noclip2`, etc).
 - `Water`: When swimming.